API

 A volume is a file storage that is similar to traditional physical disks (SSD and HDD) but is located in the cloud.

-When you create a new instance, you may need to store data or manage information.
-This is where volumes come in: they provide a convenient way to maintain information within the instance.
-Volumes are also essential for booting instances as they store an operating system and all files necessary for machine startup.
+When you create a new Virtual Machine (VM), you may need to store data or manage information.
+This is where volumes come in: they provide a convenient way to maintain information within the VM.
+Volumes are also essential for booting Virtual Machines as they store an operating system and all files necessary for machine startup.

 We use a software-defined distributed file system to store data.
 This system comprises a cluster of easily scalable nodes that provide storage, triple data replication, and load distribution, ensuring the high availability of volumes in our cloud infrastructure.